What is Vasospasm?

 Using Dolphin for Vasospasm

 Vasospasm is a developing pathology and usually requires day by day monitoring of blood flow velocity values.
 The Dolphin system has a dedicated Vasospasm Protocol that allows setting the velocity thresholds to identify the vasospasm severity immediately.
-Also, the Lidegaard, Sloan, and Soustiel ratios are automatically calculated, displayed, and printed in the examination report.
+Also, the Lidegaard Ratio, Sloan Ratio, and Soustiel Ratio are automatically calculated, displayed, and printed in the examination report.

 In addition, an advanced trend analysis of the cerebral velocities and pulsatility indices is provided in order to help identify the vasospasm progression and the critical time for immediate clinical intervention.